cplusplus/LEWG/paper-checklist.md

 - [ ] Check for namespace changes
 - [ ] Describe use experience
 - [ ] Any necessary changes to appendix C (changes since last std)
+- [ ] Suggests a feature-test macro & example code for using it, or explains why no feature test is needed.